 When I quit my day job, I found myself with a great deal of time flexibility.
-I can work when Lauren is with the children or when they're sleeping.
 I can take the weekends off if I want to.
 Every holiday is truly a work holiday, and I can work when it makes the most sense for me and my family.

 But with freedom comes responsibilities – and ones you might not expect at first glance.
 Here are some of the downsides to self-employment.